-- 1. Quota Management System Integrity. - 2.
-Take Undersize.
+- 1. Quota Management System Integrity.

+- 2. Take Undersize.

-3. Fail to Supply Periodic Returns to SARDI.
+- 3. Fail to Supply Periodic Returns to SARDI.

 PIRSA will assess the efficacy of the compliance program by evaluating particular outcomes.
-The outcomes will be in the form of stakeholder awareness, behavior and impact.
-The evaluation in the form of a maturity model will be used to establish an order of magnitude to support decision making and progress towards a common view of a mature fishery and ultimately co-management.
+The outcomes will be in the form of stakeholder awareness, behaviour and impact.
+Evaluating these outcomes will support decision making and progress towards a common view of a mature fishery and ultimately comanagement.